Work From Home Policy: A Definitive Guide For Managers

 If you think that the coronavirus will affect your productivity and business, you are probably wrong.
 This past survey result will surely amaze you.

 Airtasker, a gig economy platform, surveyed 1004 full-time employees about their daily productivity.
 It found that office workers reported staying idle for about 37 minutes a day, excluding lunch and regular breaks.
-Whereas, employees who work from home are more productive, who spend only 27 minutes per day being unproductive.
+Whereas, employees who WFH are more productive, who spend only 27 minutes per day being unproductive.

 The reasons for maximized productivity at work from home are many.
 Firstly, employees can command working conditions.
 Like say, they can keep the room temperature as they like, some might like the music playing while others might want to work sitting in the garden.
 Such advantages are endless in work from home policy.